RyanAmeri/blog/0007-deep-js-foundations-v3.md

 ## Intentional/Explicit Coercion

-We'll use the terms coercion and conversion interchangeable here, though from a CS point of view there can be minor differences between the two.
-This concept is also called "casting" in some other languages.
+We'll use the terms coercion and conversion interchangeably here, though from a CS point of view there can be minor differences between the two.
+This concept is also called "casting" in some languages.

 Unlike what some others advocate, as a web developer, you cannot simply avoid coercion and conversion.
 You have to embrace it, making sure that the types involved in any operation are clear.
 Yes there are corner cases, but they can be safely managed by learning them, instead of avoiding them.